mlk/vagrant-docker-ansible/README.md

  * The testing framework creates and tears down the environment with each test.
 This is quite expensive.
  * Redeploying the application needs to redeploy the environment.
  * No hardening of the host has been done.
 For example SSH is enabled.
+ * Move away from the [ubuntu/trusty64](https://app.vagrantup.com/ubuntu/boxes/trusty64) as it only exists for Virtual Box.

 Notes:
  * The testing of the static content hosting is over-engineered.
- * I'm using Ubuntu due to awful internet at home and I already have a Vagrant box locally for Ubuntu.
+ * I'm using Ubuntu due to an awful internet at home and I already have a Vagrant box locally for Ubuntu.

 This was done as tech test.